Skelt3r/python-dice-roller-cli/README.md

 - `> roll 2d6-1`
 - `> roll 8d4+10`

-The program can also, roll a randomly generated set of 5e DND ability scores.
+The program can also roll a randomly generated set of 5e DND ability scores.

 Just use the `stats`command:
 - `> stats -> [17, 14, 13, 12, 10, 8]`